 Today, we’ll be kicking off a blog series on audiences.
 In our first post, we’ll explore what cookies are and how they behave in desktop and mobile environments.
 With a solid understanding of cookies, we’ll transition into broader audience topics, including first and third party data, and probabilistic vs. deterministic audience buying.

 What is a cookie?

 Cookies are small text files stored on a user’s browser created when users visit websites.
-Cookies improve a user’s experiencing by remembering login information, theme selection, preferences and other custom functions.
+Cookies improve a user’s experience by remembering login information, theme selection, preferences and other custom functions.
 When the website sets a cookie in user browsers, it stores another file with the same ID tag to keep track of user preferences and any helpful information, such as email address, voluntarily provided while visiting the website.

 In addition, cookies also can be used to store information specifically useful to advertisers, such as what ads were recently seen, when they were seen and what websites they were displayed on.
-This is immensely helpful in the management of managing advertising campaigns as it allows for frequency capping, conversion tracking and audience targeting.
+This is immensely helpful in the management of advertising campaigns as it allows for frequency capping, conversion tracking and audience targeting.